openwsn-berkeley/dissectors/README.md

+# 6TiSCH/IEEE802.15.4e Wireshark dissectors

+Note: developed for Wireshark 1.99.7

-## This dissector is meant for Wireless 1.99.7
+This dissector is for:

-This repo contains an altered IEEE802.15.4 dissector which can dissect:

 * IEEE802.15.4e
     * the updated FCF